Available Stock: 1

 Antique Traditional Hand-Painted Door and Frame – Rajasthan, Late 18th Century

-Miniature Painted Interior Door with Symbolic Carvings & Ornate Iron Bolt
+Miniature Painted Interior Door with Symbolic Carvings and Ornate Iron Bolt

 A Portal Through Time